ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 [Back to top](#top)

-The purpose of this exercise is to build from scratch (step-by-step) the most basic app capable of performing HTTP requests to a resource protected with OAuth 2.0.
+The purpose of this exercise is to build from scratch (step-by-step, each of which will be commented on) the most basic app capable of performing HTTP requests to a resource protected with OAuth 2.0.
 Xcode 10 and Swift 4 environment and iOS 9-12 targets will be assumed.
 The AppAuth SDK for iOS will be employed to perform the authorization flow.

 > The URIs and the private-use scheme used below serve demonstrational purposes; feel free to replace them with your own OP and RP specifics.

-> The completed Xcode project is a part of this repo, is located under `/iOS-AppAuth/iOS-AppAuth-Basic`, and could be used as a reference.
+> The completed Xcode project is a part of this repo, is located under `/iOS-AppAuth/iOS-AppAuth-Basic`, and could be used as a quick reference.
+A <a href="https://youtu.be/Hv0vzyf_QIM" target="_blank">short video</a> demonstrates the final result.

 We will build the app in a few implementation steps: